lmorchard/fireriver/README.md

 * If you organize your Live Bookmarks with folders, Fireriver will let you view items filtered by those folders.

-* Fireriver will alert you whenever it notices a feed on any page you visit, and will offer the option to subscribe to that page or ignore it in the future.

 * If you leave the Fireriver page open, it will update itself whenever Live Bookmarks refresh with new items.
+(This may not always work, yet.)

+* If anything seems broken, try reloading the page.
+Someday, you shouldn't need to do this, ever.

 * Fireriver will try not to show you things you've seen before.